yusheng036/proximo/README.md

 **Identity-Based AI Tutors for Learning Motivation**

-A research prototype for CS 598 (UIUC) investigating whether framing an AI tutor as a student's *future successful self* improves motivation and engagement compared to a standard AI tutor.
+A research prototype for CS 598 investigating whether framing an AI tutor as a student's *future successful self* improves motivation and engagement compared to a standard AI tutor.

 ---